Boreas618/Notes/artificial-intelligence/constraint-satisfaction-problems.md

 In terms of choosing variable, we take the most constrained variable.

-In terms of choosing value, we take the least constrained variable.
+In terms of choosing value, we take the least constrained value.

 Combing the principles can make some relative big problems feasible.